Why I Am Getting a Master's in Project Management?

 Photo by airfocus / Unsplash

 Well, let's get back to the topic of why I am pursuing my Master's in project management.
-To do or not to do project management, that is the question?
+To do or not to do project management, that is the question.
 There is a great debate on whether a Master's degree is worth the time and money.
-Well, some say you only need experience and you will eventually become project management.
+Well, some say you only need experience, and you will eventually become a project manager.
 That is definitely true, but I just wanted to learn more and understand how project management can help organizations thrive and save money.
 There is definitely the employability part of how a Master's degree can shine some light on your resume.
 But, I do agree that experience ultimately wins.
 It is all subjective, definitely take it with a grain of salt if you do want to pursue a Master's in project management.
 With a Master's of project management, I am able to apply textbook learnings to the real-world environment.
 Every organization treats project management differently, but why not do it the textbook way and see how it can improve an organization.

 Master's in project management or MBA?
 Actually, I had thoughts of pursuing an MBA, but affordability was definitely in the back of my mind.
 In terms of affordability, there are programs like the University of Illinois iMBA or the Boston University Questrom Online MBA, but prestigious B-schools would have a greater ROI for one's career.
 I'm already halfway into my Master's in project management program, so why not finish it.
-Maybe I could do an executive MBA when I am further in my career or maybe I will be done with school.
-After getting my Master's in project management, I will definitely get my PMP certification and get a Scrum certification too.
+Maybe I could do an executive MBA when I am further in my career, or maybe I will be done with school.
+After getting my Master's in project management, I will get my PMP certification and a Scrum certification, too.

 My life motto is to learn something new every day.